Go For Hope

-Go for hope is an installation made of fabric, fishing line and glue and light.
-Inspired by stage design, layouts, light and objects are applied to produce the new space.
-In this created room, the viewer is immersed into a new world and is encouraged to touch the artwork, accentuating their feelings by combining the senses of sight and touch.
+Go for hope is an installation constructed of fabric and fishing line that is backlit by a LED tube light.
+Inspired by stage design and stage layouts, light and objects are applied to produce the new space.
+In this created room, the viewer is fully immersed into the artwork and is encouraged to get up close and personal to feel the different textures and materials.

-The concept of the artwork is to encourage people to believe there is always hope in the future.
-The main part of the installation is a rectangular, hand stitched fabric which bears different textiles.
-The textiles transition from roughness on the edges to softness in the center.
-In the center, light shines through the fluffy cotton, which resembles our hopes for the future.
+Though the work provides a multi-sensory experience, the concept of the installation is to instil the belief there is always hope in the future.
+The main part of the installation is a piece of rectangle fabric which has different textiles.
+The textile changes from rough to softness with the edges being rough and gradually smoothing as it moves towards the centre.
+The light shines through the fluffy cotton in the centre to indicate our hopes for the future.

 The artwork is strategically placed, with its middle in the corner of the room and its sides stretching on the perpendicular wars which gives the viewer an isolated space to feel the work and the textural changes.